Jingfeng-Tang/Image-Doodler/README.md

 # Image-Doodler
 a tool for generating image masks
+Motivated by [BAS](https://arxiv.org/pdf/2309.12943v1), I designed this tool to generate a mask that occludes arbitrary regions (semantic features) of the image.
+It can help to observe the changes in the class activation map in different masking situations.
 ## Download .exe
 [Google drive](https://drive.google.com/file/d/1hJPo0ULw1BCam8qFI9kgRg8rKyb-rKHC/view?usp=drive_link)